ui5-community/ui5-ecosystem-showcase/packages/cds-plugin-ui5/README.md

 }
 ```

-The key is the `moduleId` which is either the directory name for local apps in the `app` directory of the CAP server or for dependencies the `name` from the `package.json`.
-As value you can specify an alternative `configFile`, `workspaceConfigFile`, `workspaceName`, and/or `versionOverride`.
-The location of the config files are relative to the modules' base path.
+The `moduleId` is either the directory name for local apps in the `app` directory of the CAP server or for dependencies the `name` from the `package.json`.

+The available configuration options are:

+* `configFile`: *`string`* - name of the config file (defaults to "ui5.yaml")
+* `workspaceConfigFile`: *`string`* - name of the workspace config file (defaults to "ui5-workspace.yaml")
+* `workspaceName`: *`string`* - name of the workspace (defaults to "default" when the file at workspaceConfigPath exists)
+* `versionOverride`: *`string`* - Framework version to use instead of the one defined in the root project

-A second option to override this configuration is the usage of the environment variable `CDS_PLUGIN_UI5_MODULES`.
+The configuration can also be injected with the environment variable `CDS_PLUGIN_UI5_MODULES`.
 It contains the JSON string from the configuration above, e.g.:

 ```sh
 CDS_PLUGIN_UI5_MODULES="{ \"ui5-bookshop\": { \"configFile\": \"ui5-dist.yaml\" } }" cds-serve
 ```

+The configuration options from the UI5 server middlewares and the mount path can be mixed together as they both are in the same section of the `package.json`.

 ## Info for UI5 Tooling Extension Developers